Empower Yourself and Your Business with Food Safety

 You should always follow the food storage instructions on the labels.

-Depending upon the food being stored, there are several kinds of storage options available.
+Depending on the food being stored, there are several kinds of storage options available.

 Do